007ankita/delta-demo/README.md

 # delta-demo
-this is demo of git and git hub class
+this is demo of git and git hub class.